JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 That end-to-end test executes `script/create-test-e2e.js`, which:

-1. Creates a new `test-repository` child directory
+1. Runs the creation script to create a new `test-repository` child directory and repository
-2. Runs the creation script in that directory
-3. Asserts that commands such as `build` and `lint` each pass
+2. Asserts that commands such as `build` and `lint` each pass

 ### The Initialization Script